gatsbyjs/gatsby/docs/blog/2018-06-26-card-sort-results/index.md

 * Contributing

 Here are a few realizations from usability testing already:
-* the search bar is far away from the menu and sometimes people don’t see it
+* sometimes people don’t see the search bar on the .org site
-* when searching for something in the docs or to solve an error, many people go to google first, before using docs navigation or the .org search bar
+* when searching for something in the docs or to solve an error, many people do a google search before using docs navigation or the .org search bar
-* the category name “Recipes” isn’t resonating with most people, although once they see the contents of the category, most people tend to like it.
+* the category name “Recipes” was unclear to most people, although once they see the contents of the category, most people tend to like it
-* the usability testing has validated one of the card sort results, which is that the Core Concepts and Recipes and Tutorials are all closely related
+* the usability testing validated one of the card sort results, which is that some docs kind of fit in three categories: "Core Concepts" and "Recipes" and "Tutorials".
+These categories are all closely related and will need to link to each other often

 ### What’s next

-Stay tuned for the results of the usability test and the new sidebar menu of the .org site, which will likely get released together :D Please read and comment on the [Doc Redesign RFC](https://github.com/gatsbyjs/rfcs/pull/5) if you have more ideas on how we can redesign the docs!
+Stay tuned for the results of the usability test and the new sidebar menu of the .org site, which will likely get released together :D

+And please read and comment on the [Doc Redesign RFC](https://github.com/gatsbyjs/rfcs/pull/5) if you have more ideas on how we can redesign the docs!